rglos/recipes/polenta.md

  - Turn heat to low and continue to shisk until just starts to thicken (low simmer with little bubbles)
  - Cover for 30 minutes - stir every 5-6 minutes.
 (Myth - no need to stir non-stop)
    - eventually switch to wooden spoon
- - Taste at 30 minutes (Jason Bourne of your groung corn)
+ - Taste at 30 minutes (you are the Jason Bourne, of your ground corn)
  - Turn off heat
    - Stir in butter
    - Stir in parmesan cheese